ChrisDuffley/stationPlaylist/readme.md

 * F9: connect to a streaming server.
 * F10 (SAM encoder only): Disconnect from the streaming server.
+* Control+F9/Control+F10 (SAM encoder only): Connect or disconnect all encoders, respectivley.
 * F11: Toggles whether NVDA will switch to Studio window for the selected encoder if connected.
 * Shift+F11: Toggles whether Studio will play the first selected track when encoder is connected to a streaming server.
 * Control+F11: Toggles background monitoring of the selected encoder.